ARTICLE

 The Fourth Wall won The City of Levallois Photography Award in 2013.
 The book was also shortlisted for the Paris Photo-Aperture Foundation First PhotoBook Award and nominated for Best Photobook of the Year at the sixth International Fotobookfestival in Kassel.
 Pinckers also won the Photographic Museum of Humanity competition in 2014 for Will They Sing Like Raindrops or Leave Me Thirsty.
 Photographs from his travels in India have been part of multiple exhibitions, most notably Will They Sing Like Raindrops at the Centrale for Contemporary Art, Brussels (2015) and Picture This: Contemporary Photography and India at the Philadelphia Museum of Art (2016).

-At the time of writing, Pinckers is pursuing a doctoral degree in photography from KASK.
+At the time of writing, Pinckers lives in Brussels and is a guest lecturer at KASK.

 Bibliography